SpikeGLX Download Page

 Questions or Problems?

 1) For general How-To questions please consult the help documents and videos on this site, or pose your question to the Neuropixels slack channel so everyone can learn together.
+If there is any problem with the slack channel invitation, email the administrator.

 2) If the community can't help, try emailing me directly.
 I'm also happy to hear about new feature requests, and very eager to hear about suspected bugs.
 This is the best way to let me know there's a possible issue without causing alarm in the whole community.
 You can get my email from the About Box in the SpikeGLX application.